h1 b visa

 • Visa duration:

-The H-1B visa is issued for a 3-year period that can be extended for a maximum of 6 years.
+The H-1B visa for canadian citizens is issued for a 3-year period that can be extended for a maximum of 6 years.
 To get more time on the visa, the visa holder must leave the country for at least one year and re-apply for it.

 • Ease of obtaining:

-To acquire an H-1B visa, the employer must submit an I-129 application to the U.S. Citizenship and Immigration Services (USCIS) and file a Labor Condition Application.
+To acquire an H-1B visa for Canadian Citizens, the employer must submit an I-129 application to the U.S. Citizenship and Immigration Services (USCIS) and file a Labor Condition Application.

 • Start dates of initial applications:

-The H-1B visa can only be initially applied for unless the employment is at a university or a non-profit research organization.
+The H-1B visa for Canadian Citizens, can only be initially applied for unless the employment is at a university or a non-profit research organization.

 • Lotteries: